-- USGBC LEED rating and certification system
+- USGBC LEED and Build It Green's GreenPoint RATED rating and certification systems

 - EPA ENERGY STAR rating and certification

 - Climate Neutral Certification

-Standards equivalent to LEED, ENERGY STAR and Climate Neutral Certification are acceptable for use in this underwriting standard.
-GreenPoint Rated Homes has been determined to be equivalent to LEED.
-For further information on GreenPoint Rated: http://www.builditgreen.org/greenpoint-rated.
+Standards equivalent to LEED, GreenPoint, ENERGY STAR and Climate Neutral Certification are acceptable for use in this underwriting standard.
 Equivalency decisions will be made on a case-by-case basis by the Green Building Investment Underwriting Standard Committee as a "standard interpretation".
 The burden of persuasion is on the applicant.

-Financial institution adoption of this Underwriting Standard will substantially encourage commercial and residential green building certification to the ENERGY STAR, LEED, GreenPoint Rated and Climate Neutral standards thus realizing substantial economic and social benefits.
+Financial institution adoption of this Underwriting Standard will substantially encourage commercial and residential green building certification to the ENERGY STAR, LEED, GreenPoint, and Climate Neutral standards thus realizing substantial economic and social benefits.